 Create and track the status of a project within your sales.
 By recording the amount of time you spend working on a particular project, tracking capabilities makes it easier and faster for projects to get done.

 Know everything that goes on within your company and estimate the time it takes to work on projects.
-A calendar view of your workload can help you understand or adapt to different management teams.
+A calendar view of your workload can help you understand or adapt to different management teams for dynamic scheduling.

 This is one of the most innovative capabilities of sales applications.
 More than just facing clients on one’s own, collaborating with a team can help leverage knowledge about that client.